strangerstudios/paid-memberships-pro/readme.txt

 == Changelog ==
 = 1.6 =
+* Revamped the ipnhandler code.
+It's much cleaner now and should be easier to support with all 3 PayPal APIs (Standard, Website Payments Pro, Express) working through the one handler.
 * Added the pmpro_register_redirect filter to allow you to change the URL PMPro redirects wp-login.php?action=register to.
 Returning false or an empty string will result in no redirect from the register page.

 = 1.5.9 =